rayblick/sampling-game/README.md

 # Updated GUI version

-To run the updated GUI version of this game follow the instructions below.
+To run the updated GUI version of this game follow the instructions below for your specific OS.

+**Windows:**

+  - under construction...

 **Linux:**